yet-another-pbx/cdr-importer/README.md

 <br>

 >[!IMPORTANT]
 >All third-party product and/or company names and logos are trademarks™ or registered® trademarks and remain the property of their respective holders/owners.
-Unless specifically identified as such, use of third party trademarks does not imply any affiliation with or endorsement between Yet Another PBX (YAP) and the owners of those trademarks.
+Unless specifically identified as such, use of third party trademarks does not imply any affiliation with or endorsement between CDR Importer and the owners of those trademarks.